sasicodes/next-ts/README.md

  - In `nexus` we have to define the types manually

- Usign `codegen` to generate types for our application based on `schema.graphql` as input
+ Using `codegen` to generate types for our application based on `schema.graphql` as input